Cairi-S/Welcome-Foolish-Mortals/README.md

 - Clicking the question mark icon and ensure it loads the rules modal.

-- Change the screen size to mobile device to verify that the navigation bar is responsive and switches position from the right of screen to center screen at the appropriate breakpoints.
+- Change the screen size to various mobile devices to verify that the navigation bar is responsive and switches position from the right of the screen to the center screen at the appropriate breakpoints.

 *Navigation bar modal (Rules modal)*